 - Bread, breakfast foods, and other products made from cereals and grains.

 In 2020, Nuts for Life conducted an audit to compare the sodium content of commonly-available ‘salted’ nuts.
 This found that, on average, a 30g serve of mixed salted nuts contains 95mg of sodium (or 317mg/100g).

-The Heart Foundation classes foods with <400mg sodium/100g as moderately-salted foods that are ‘ok options’ (5).
-So, if you like salted nuts, compare the sodium content of different products – and be sure to opt for those with no more than 400mg sodium/100g, over more salty options.
+If you like salted nuts, compare the sodium content of different products – and be sure to opt for those that are lower in sodium, over more salty options.